Weston’s became the largest biscuit manufacturer in the British Empire and introduced the Wagon Wheel and Jammie Dodgers.

 Wagon Wheels were among the most popular biscuits imported into Russia by 1994.

-Associated British Foods (controlled by the Weston family) sold their British biscuit operations (now called Burton’s Foods) to Hicks Muse Tate & Furst for £130 million in 2000.
+Associated British Foods (controlled by the Weston family) sold their British biscuit operations to Hicks Muse Tate & Furst for £130 million in 2000.
 The company had sales of £171 million and 2,500 employees.
 Hicks Muse already owned Cadbury biscuit brands and Maryland Cookies, and the merged entity controlled 20 percent of the British biscuit market.

-The Burton’s Foods board of directors was ousted by its new owners in 2003.
+The Burton’s Biscuits board of directors was ousted by its new owners in 2003.

 Burton’s Biscuits, with over 2,200 employees, was sold to the Ontario Teachers’ Pension Plan for £350 million in 2013.
 There were manufacturing plants at Llantarnam in Wales, Edinburgh and Blackpool, and a chocolate refinery at Moreton, Merseyside.